What Is Prorated Rent? (And How to Calculate It Easily)

 Prorating Rent by Number of Days In the Year

-For those navigating year-long leases, prorating your rent using this method offers pinpoint accuracy.
-Dive into the formula below:
+For those navigating year-long leases, prorating your rent using this method offers more pinpoint accuracy.

 ((Monthly Rent x Number of Months in a Year) / Number of Days in a Year) x Number of Days the Resident is Paying For = Prorated Rent